openstack/openstack-manuals/doc/common/glossary.rst

       tolerance.
 Do not confuse with an OpenStack Compute zone or cell.

-   AWS

-      Amazon Web Services.

    AWS CloudFormation template

-      AWS CloudFormation allows AWS users to create and manage a collection of related resources.
+      AWS CloudFormation allows Amazon Web Services (AWS) users to create and manage a collection of related resources.
 The Orchestration service supports a CloudFormation-compatible format (CFN).